serverless/blog/README.md

 # [Serverless Blog](https://serverless.com/blog/)

 Welcome to the serverless blog repo!
-[Contributions and pull requests are welcome.](https://github.com/serverless/blog/new/master/post)
+[Contributions, typo fixes and pull requests are welcome](https://github.com/serverless/blog/new/master/post) :thumbsup:

 ## How to contribute content: